1989Victor/my_python_excerise/README.md

 ‎So it should fail when it gets to A4atullah.

 ‎Please when you are writing that function , make sure it gives the exact ‎entry that is bad with a meaningful message, so that we can be sure of the specific entry and relay back to the marketing team.

+Task 5

+Build a generic function that will filter out bad entries and also accommodate yield.